top of page

 How we stack up

 Ion Mobility Spectrometry ("IMS"), first commercialized in the 1970s, offers a faster, lower cost, and less destructive method to "see" particles in the elusive 1-200 nanometer range.
-Drift Tube and Traveling Wave IMS have shown good resolutions at the low end of this range but are still mostly used as a front-end separator for MS. Stand-alone products for bio-marker detection remain in development.
+Drift Tube and Traveling Wave IMS have shown good resolutions at the low end of this range but are less accurate for particles >10nm and also cannot separate particles for collection.

 Pipetting Samples